Pompeo Tries to Clean Up Trump’s Messy Claims About North Korea Summit

 While Trump was hazy about the timetable for denuclearization, Pompeo gave a specific (though probably unrealistic) date.
 He said the U.S. aims to achieve “major disarmament” by the end of Trump’s first term.
 “We’re hopeful that we can achieve that in the next — what is it — two and a half years, something like that,” he said.

 North Korea is known to have hundreds of facilities related to the development of nuclear and chemical weapons, and advanced missile systems.
-While nuclear experts believe some significant progress could be made during Trump’s time in office, they’ve estimated that completely dismantling North Korea’s nuclear weapons program could take ten to 15 years.
+While nuclear experts believe some significant progress could be made during Trump’s time in office, they’ve estimated that completely dismantling North Korea’s nuclear weapons program could take 10 to 15 years.

 Pompeo contradicted some claims from North Korean state media about what the process would look like.
 While the Korean Central News Agency said Trump agreed to “lift sanctions” as relations improve, the secretary reiterated that would only come after Kim dismantles his nuclear program.
 “We’re going to get denuclearization,” Pompeo said.
 “Only then will there be relief from the sanctions.”

-On the eve of the summit, Pompeo emphasized that sanctions would remain until North Korea delivered “CVID,” and acronym for complete, verifiable, irreversible denuclearization.
+On the eve of the summit, Pompeo emphasized that sanctions would remain until North Korea delivered “CVID,” an acronym for complete, verifiable, irreversible denuclearization.
 “The V matters,” he said.

 But on Thursday Pompeo grew angry when reporters asked why both “verifiable” and “irreversible” were not mentioned in the agreement signed by Kim and Trump.
 First he insisted, “It’s in the statement.
 You’re just wrong about that.”
 But when the reporter pointed out that isn’t true, Pompeo argued that it doesn’t matter because “‘complete’ encompasses verifiable and irreversible.”
 He then told the reporter he found the question “insulting and ridiculous and, frankly, ludicrous.”